-Critical Dissonance: This game caters heavily towards otaku who love other Nippon Ichi games.
+- Critical Dissonance: This game caters heavily towards otaku who love other Nippon Ichi games.
 Almost everyone outside of that group (including reviewers) hated it.
-There's a whopping 40 point difference between its professional and user reviews on Metacritic.
-No reviewer gave it a positive review.
-No user gave it a negative review.
+There's a 25 point difference between its professional and user reviews on Metacritic.
+Only 2 out of 31 reviewers gave it a positive review, while only 36 out of 151 users gave it a negative review.

 - Ear Worm: The infamous Gamindustri's Comic Relief, aka DANANANANA NANANANANA.
 It's catchy as all hell, and plays whenever something silly happens (which is almost all the time).
 Most players can't get it to leave their heads.

 - Evil Is Sexy: Have you ever seen Arfoire's outfit?

 - "Funny Aneurysm" Moment: This game was released in Japan back in August and it was advertising that the premise of the game was that Neptune and the gang were fighting against piracy.
 A few months later, someone successfully hacked the PlayStation 3, but Sony fought off against it and sued the company for making the one thing that can hack the machine.